Astrid1005/DAT505-GitHub/session4/S4-01-exercise-ArrayMesh/README.md

 ## Introduction

 The project is an exercise which required me to creat a three dimensional grid of objects, and position them accordingly in the scene.
 Then the exercise also required me to make every adjacent eight objects to be one kind of color and make each object rotate in the scene.
+The difference in this time, each object not only rotates in the same direction and speed, but also becomes bigger and bigger all the time.

 ---